bonfiredog/blackcrownproject/INSTRUCTIONS.md

 The other main part of the storygame were additional items found outside in the world.
 These were hosted elsewhere on the web, and represented items which the player-character could dig up or find in the exploration of the Widsith Institute.
 The URLs to them were obscure, but not obfuscated; people were able to find them naturally, and share them with others.
 Players of the narrative text game could also find them in the game, and then use a special storylet to access them at any time.
 These were split into two main types: miasma objects and text shards.

-see in screenshot folder how things were supposed to look.

-Put screenshots in the instructions document.

 Miasma Objects, built by the incomparable Popleaf Studios, were objects which could be manipulated in your browser; tactile puzzles.
 As well as adding to the lore of Black Crown, they also served a mechanical purpose; when and if they were 'solved', they would create an Access Code back into the Storynexus game, prompting curious newcomers to create a character and start playing the main story with a small bonus.
 Please note that the code for the Miasma Objects is not currently part of this archive: I'm still chasing it up.

 Text Shards represented pages from the Eremite's diaries which, in a similar fashion, both players of the text game and curious web-trawlers could read.
 They were similar in style and format to the Miasma Objects, but could not be manipulated other than by turning pages, and did not have any Access codes assoiciated with them.